OniriCorpe/drying-gcode/README.md

 | [PLA](https://github.com/OniriCorpe/drying-gcode/blob/main/PLA%20(6h).gcode) | 45ºC | 6 hours |
 | [PETG](https://github.com/OniriCorpe/drying-gcode/blob/main/PETG-TPU%20(6h).gcode) | 55ºC | 6 hours |

-the PETG file is also can also be used for TPU, which seems to have similar recommended temperatures
+the PETG file can also be used for TPU, which seems to have similar recommended temperatures

 ## usage